Cleveland Clinic logo

 Do you still ovulate if you’re on birth control?

-No, if you’re taking birth control pills or other hormonal contraception as directed, you shouldn’t ovulate.
-Keep in mind, this is only the case if you’re using pills, patches, IUDs or other devices exactly as prescribed.
-The hormones in birth control work by stopping ovulation and thickening cervical mucus (which makes it harder for sperm to swim).
+No. If you’re taking combined hormonal birth control (containing both estrogen and progesterone), then you shouldn’t ovulate.
+Keep in mind, this is only the case if you’re using it exactly as prescribed.
+The hormones in birth control work by stopping ovulation and thickening cervical mucus.
+If you’re taking progesterone-only birth control, you’ll continue to ovulate.

 Can you ovulate but not get your period?

 Yes.
-You can ovulate but not get your “period.”
+You can ovulate but not get your period.
 Technically, if you’re ovulating regularly, you should also get your period regularly.
-However, it’s possible to get your period without actually ovulating and to ovulate but not have a true period.
+But it’s possible to get your period without actually ovulating and to ovulate but not have a true period.

 Advertisement